Flow4R: Unifying 4D Reconstruction and Tracking with Scene Flow: Method

-For ground-truth scene flow and 3D point tracking, we apply the 3D motion loss:
+For ground-truth scene flow and 3D point tracking, we apply the 3D motion loss as:

 where $\mathbf{M}^i_{\mathbf{F}}$ denotes the mask for pixels with ground-truth scene flows or tracked 3D points.
-Considering that both the scene flow map and point position map are defined in the Euclidean space, we share the confidence map between them for simplicity.
-Besides, the confidence score gradually grows as training proceeds, implicitly up-weighting the scene flow loss along with the point position loss.
+Since both the scene flow map and point position map are defined in Euclidean space, we share the confidence map between them for simplicity.
+Additionally, the confidence score dynamically increases as training proceeds, implicitly upweighting the scene flow loss along with the point position loss.

-\paragraph{2D Motion Loss.} When ground-truth optical flow or 2D point tracking are available, we apply the 2D motion loss to $\mathbf{p}_{vt}$ (\cref{eq:optic_flow}):
+\paragraph{2D Motion Loss.} When ground-truth optical flow or 2D point tracks are available, we apply the 2D motion loss to the projected coordinates $\mathbf{p}_{vt}$ (\cref{eq:optic_flow}):